Walid Phares: Lebanese politics in the 1980s

 Phares has drawn controversy over his association with the Social Democratic Party in the 1980s during the Lebanese Civil War.
 In 1984, Phares adhered to a small Lebanese political party of the center-left, the "Social Democratic Christian Union" – Union Sociale Démocratique Chrétienne (USDC).
 Phares has also served as secretary general of the World Maronite Union, and secretary general of the World Lebanese Cultural Union.
 According to The Washington Post, Phares "was a political adviser to Lebanese militants during their war against Muslim factions during the 1980s."
 Phares has said that he was only involved with the militants in a political capacity and that he has not been directly implicated in any acts of violence.

 Abed Ayoub, the national legal and policy director for the American-Arab Anti-Discrimination Committee, criticizes Phares saying: "If you look at his history, he was a warmonger and he shouldn't be near the White House.
 He was part of a militia that committed war crimes and, if anything, he should be tried for war crimes."
-Sarah Stern, president of the Endowment for Middle East Truth, defended his actions: "He represented his left-of-center party within a coalition of parties that oversaw the local government of the Christian community when it was surrounded by the Syrian army and the terrorist groups between 1986 and 1988.
+Sarah Stern, president of the pro-IsraelEndowment for Middle East Truth think tank, defended his actions: "He represented his left-of-center party within a coalition of parties that oversaw the local government of the Christian community when it was surrounded by the Syrian army and the terrorist groups between 1986 and 1988.
 Phares is being attacked because he is on the right side of the issues and is fearless in speaking out the truth...
 [Walid] is in a caliber of his own.
 He understood the rise of radical Islam in the Middle East.
 He understood very early on what ISIS is, that it's a real threat.
 He understands that Islam is more than a religion, that it's also an ideology and an ideology of conquest."